python-attrs/attrs/README.rst

 Testimonials
 ============

-  *I’m looking forward to is being able to program in Python-with-attrs everywhere.
+**Amber Hawkie Brown**, Twisted Release Manager and Computer Owl:

-  It exerts a subtle, but positive, design influence in all the codebases I’ve see it used in.*
+  Writing a fully-functional class using attrs takes me less time than writing this testimonial.

-  -- **Glyph Lefkowitz**, creator of `Twisted <https://twistedmatrix.com/>`_, `Automat <https://pypi.python.org/pypi/Automat>`_, and other open source software, in `The One Python Library Everyone Needs <https://glyph.twistedmatrix.com/2016/08/attrs.html>`_
+**Glyph Lefkowitz**, creator of `Twisted <https://twistedmatrix.com/>`_, `Automat <https://pypi.python.org/pypi/Automat>`_, and other open source software, in `The One Python Library Everyone Needs <https://glyph.twistedmatrix.com/2016/08/attrs.html>`_:

-  *I'm increasingly digging your attr.ocity.
-Good job!*
+  I’m looking forward to is being able to program in Python-with-attrs everywhere.

-  -- **Łukasz Langa**, prolific CPython core developer and Production Engineer at Facebook
+  It exerts a subtle, but positive, design influence in all the codebases I’ve see it used in.

-  *Writing a fully-functional class using attrs takes me less time than writing this testimonial.*
+**Kenneth Reitz**, author of `requests <http://www.python-requests.org/>`_, Python Overlord at Heroku, `on paper no less <https://twitter.com/hynek/status/866817877650751488>`_:

-  -- **Amber Hawkie Brown**, Twisted Release Manager and Computer Owl
+  attrs—classes for humans.
+I like it.

-  *attrs—classes for humans.
-I like it.*
+**Łukasz Langa**, prolific CPython core developer and Production Engineer at Facebook:

-  -- **Kenneth Reitz**, author of `requests <http://www.python-requests.org/>`_, Python Overlord at Heroku, `on paper no less <https://twitter.com/hynek/status/866817877650751488>`_
+  I'm increasingly digging your attr.ocity.
+Good job!

 .. -end-